Skip to main content

 The Counseling Center provides confidential services for both individuals and groups.
 The staff of the Counseling Center facilitate a weekly LGBTQQ Counseling Group and a weekly Transcending and Connecting Counseling Group.
 For more information about resources and services, visit their website here.
 For a full list of current counseling groups, click here.

 The PRIDE Counseling Group provides a safe, confidential space to talk about any of life’s issues, worries, or woes such as academic pressure, roommate strife or relationship concerns.
-In addition, topics specific to the LGBTQ+ community will be encouraged: coming out, finding a partner, balancing the LGBTQ+ part of yourself, dating, image, spirituality, etc. Students interested in joining the group should contact the Counseling Center to schedule a brief screening appointment prior to joining the group.
+In addition, topics specific to the LGBTQ+ community are open for discussion: coming out, finding a partner, balancing the LGBTQ+ part of yourself, dating, image, spirituality, etc. Students interested in joining the group should contact the Counseling Center to schedule a brief screening appointment prior to joining the group.

 Transcending and Connecting is a weekly counseling group held at the NC State Counseling Center.
-The purpose is to create a shared space for students on the trans* spectrum and students questioning their gender to connect, explore, and learn with other students of trans* experience.
+The purpose is to create a shared space for students on the trans spectrum and students questioning their gender to connect, explore, and learn with their peers.
 It is a space for the group members to give and receive support.
 The focus is on connecting with others, exploring identities, and navigating life in a safe space.
 Students interested in joining the group should contact the Counseling Center to schedule a brief screening appointment prior to joining the group.

 Health and Wellness